 In this post, we’ll lead you through an overnight stay at Pete and Judy Nelson’s flagship treehouse retreat to help give first-time guests a sense of what to expect.
 We’ll also provide handy tips for how best to prepare for a night in the trees.
 Click the buttons below to jump to a section.

 Please note that while this post walks through a single-night stay, there is a two-night minimum stay policy in effect most of the year at TreeHouse Point.
-However, single-night stays are available in January and February, as well as some Sundays year-round.

 You can learn how to reserve a stay at TreeHouse Point here.